 Comfort & Image-1.
+Evaluate the Purpose: Maintain clean, safe drinking water service

-Evaluate the Village Water System.
-The East Hardwick Fire District is working to evaluate the water system and identify projects that will allow the system to continue to provide high quality water to their users.
+Village Water System.
+The East Hardwick to the users in East Hardwick.

+Fire District is working to evaluate the

+water system and identify projects that

+will allow the system to continue to

+provide high quality water to their users.